lammps/lammps/doc/src/Build_package.rst

 not installed.

 Type ``make package-update`` or ``make pu`` to overwrite src files with files from the package sub-directories if the package is installed.
-It should be used after a :doc:`patch has been applied <Install_patch>`, since patches only update the files in the package sub-directory, but not the src files.
+It should be used after the checkout has been :doc:`updated or changed withy git <Install_git>`, this will only update the files in the package sub-directories, but not the copies in the src folder.

 Type ``make package-overwrite`` to overwrite files in the package sub-directories with src files.